GalaxyDream/Scenery-Recognition/README.md

-# Scenery-Recognition
+# Scene-Recognition

-Scenery Recgnition with Python + Keras:
+Scene Recgnition with Python + Keras:

 1. Introduction of Keras:
 	Keras is a kind of deep learning library which is based on Theano.
 It refers to Torch when designing and created by Python.
 It is a highly-modularized neural network library and GPU and CPU are supported by it.